CompuTec/computec-docs/docs/processforce/user-guide/manufacturing/time-booking/employee-time-recording.md

 # Employee Time Recording

-This option allows recording additional Employee Time to a specific Task on a <!-- TODO: Add Link --> Time Booking document:
+This option allows recording additional Employee Time to a specific Task on a [Time Booking document](time-bookings.md):

 :::note
     It is possible to add Employee Time only when a related Time Bookings document is not yet added.
 Once added, the option allows only displaying previously set values (it is not editable).
-Creating a Time Corrections document can add Employee Time to the already posted Time BookingsTime Corrections document.
+Creating a Time Corrections document can add Employee Time to the already posted [Time Corrections document](time-corrections.md).
 :::

 Select the row to record Employee time and choose the Employee Time Recording option from the context menu: